 Depression, anxiety, and general stress often make it difficult for one to see the small lifestyle changes one can make to improve their wellbeing.
 A healthy diet rich in mental health improving foods is a perfect first step in the right direction.
 Next time you are in the grocery store, add some whole foods to your list and remember to not only nourish your body but your mind as well!

 Eleanor Health provides treatment services for adults with alcohol, opioid, and other substance use disorders as well as mental health treatment.
-We are currently located in Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, Texas, and Washington.
+We are currently located in Florida, Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, Texas, and Washington.